 Scheduled Monuments are nationally-important archaeological sites given legal protection under the Ancient Monuments and Archaeological Areas Act 1979.

-The system of designating Scheduled Monuments is administered by Historic England on behalf of the Secretary of State for Culture, Media and Sport.
+The system of designating Scheduled Monuments is administered by Historic England on behalf of the Secretary of State for Digital, Culture, Media and Sport.

 It is an offence to carry out any works or operations (including works such as repair or cleaning) in any way affecting or altering a scheduled ancient monument without first applying for and obtaining Scheduled Monument Consent from the Secretary of State.
 This is separate from any requirement for planning permission.